Steve Walsh (American football): Dallas Cowboys

-The Dallas Cowboys surprised observers by selecting Walsh with the second overall pick in the NFL Supplemental Draft, even though they had already selected Troy Aikman number one overall in the 1989 NFL Draft and had to surrender by rule an equivalent pick in the 1990 NFL Draft, which would turn out to be the number one overall selection.
-Walsh started five games as a rookie, while Aikman recovered from a broken finger.
+The Dallas Cowboys surprised observers by selecting Walsh with the second overall pick in the NFL supplemental draft, even though they had selected Troy Aikman number one overall in the 1989 NFL draft and had to surrender by rule an equivalent pick in the 1990 NFL draft, which turned out to be the number one overall selection.
+Walsh started five games as a rookie while Aikman recovered from a broken finger.
 He recorded Dallas' only win of the season, a 13–3 victory over the rival Washington Redskins.
-Against the Kansas City Chiefs, he completed 23 out of 36 passes for 294 yards and one touchdown.
+Against the Kansas City Chiefs, he completed 23 of 36 passes for 294 yards and one touchdown.
 He recorded 1,371 yards and 5 touchdowns, while working with an inexperienced supporting cast.

-Head coach Jimmy Johnson who was also his coach in Miami, reportedly favored him as the starter, but Walsh was never able to move out of Aikman's shadow and was traded to the New Orleans Saints three games into the 1990 season, in exchange for a first, second and third round draft picks.
+Head coach Jimmy Johnson who was his coach in Miami, reportedly favored him as the starter, but Walsh could not move out of Aikman's shadow and was traded to the New Orleans Saints three games into the 1990 season in exchange for first, second, and third round draft picks.
 With the third draft choice the Cowboys selected (#70-Erik Williams), the other two picks (#14-Leonard Russell and #52-Patrick Rowe) were traded to the New England Patriots as a package to move up to the number one overall draft choice to select Russell Maryland.

 New Orleans Saints

-On September 25, 1990, the Dallas Cowboys traded Walsh to the New Orleans Saints for the Saint's first and third round picks in the 1991 NFL Draft and a second round pick (that could become a first round pick based on performance) in the 1992 NFL Draft.
+On September 25, 1990, the Dallas Cowboys traded Walsh to the New Orleans Saints for the Saints' first- and third-round picks in the 1991 NFL draft and a second round pick (that could become a first round pick based on performance) in the 1992 NFL draft.

 The Saints acquired Walsh, because quarterback Bobby Hebert was in the middle of a contract hold out that lasted all season long, and John Fourcade got off to a poor start.
 He generated high expectations after winning his first game against the Cleveland Browns, while throwing 3 touchdown passes.
 Walsh passed for 1,970 yards and 12 touchdowns, leading the franchise to its second ever playoff appearance, after finishing the season 8–8 and knocking the Cowboys out of the final playoff spot.

 The next year, he lost his job after Hebert returned to the team, and would start only 8 games in the following three seasons, while bouncing between the backup and third-string roles behind Hebert (1991-1992) and Wade Wilson (1993).
 He was waived on April 24, 1994.